 Introduction

 Winning an injury case can be difficult.
 Insurance adjusters will tell you that you should take a low settlement now because you have no shot at winning much in your case.
 I’ve seen this time and time again.
 You see, I spent years working on behalf of insurance companies defending personal injury claims in court.
 To win an injury case, you will need the necessary evidence to prove liability against another party.
 Let me tell you the story of my past client, Naomi.
+If you have been injured in an accident you should consider speaking with a Louisville car accident attorney.

 Naomi’s Story